-The Joker: Some playing card readers include the joker and some do not.
+- The Joker: Some playing card readers include the joker and some do not when performing tarot with playing cards.
 Whether you choose to do so is entirely up to you.
 I recommend it.
 The joker means that something unexpected and unpredictable is about to happen.
 It cautions you, no matter what the rest of the reading revealed, things could change in heartbeat, so be prepared!

-Now that you know the meaning each suit and card, you need to apply your knowledge to interpret the message.
+Now that you know the meaning of each suit and card, you need to apply your knowledge to interpret the message from reading the playing cards.
 Let’s use eights as an example.
 The eights mean fate or destiny.
-If you pulled the eight of hearts, it would mean something was fated in a relationship or your emotional destiny.
-However, if this was the eight of spades, then it could mean that a conflict or disagreement was destined to happen.
+If you pulled the eight of hearts, it would mean something

 The Layout of the Cards

 You can use the same spreads for playing cards as you do for tarot, or